Gnarll/Workmate_test/Readme.md

   also it seems unsafe fetching the item not by id, but by anything else.
 - I could have used UseCases like in classic clean architecture, but i found them redundant in this case.
+- Couldn't find emoji flag in api, so didn't implement field with it